 We see you, non-bleeders.
 We know Chica is delicious, and you can’t help yourself.

 What if I am not bleeding due to birth control?

 The herbs in Chica will help to nourish and support your underlying menstrual cycle, even while you are using a hormonal birth control that stops your bleeding.
 Eating Chica while on birth control can help your body to adjust back to its natural cycle more easily if you ever decide to stop using your hormonal birth control.
 Chica will not impact the effectiveness of your birth control.

 Chica can be very supportive for your shifting system when you are perimenopausal.
 While the herbs in Chica will be safe for anyone in menopause to eat, our particular formula is not intended to support changes in your menopause experience.

 What if I am pregnant?

-Chica is not recommended for pregnant women due to the strong warming and blood invigorating herbs in our formula.
+Chica is not recommended for anyone currently pregnant due to the strong warming and blood invigorating herbs in our formula.
 Please consult a licensed physician or practitioner if you are concerned about Chica’s effect on your health.